-Buses are reasonably frequent on weekdays, but very few run on Saturdays and there are almost none on Sundays or Holidays.
-Interurban and local buses finish around 8pm.
+Buses are reasonably frequent on weekdays, but few run on Saturdays and on many routes there are none on Sundays or Holidays.
+Interurban and local buses finish between 2000hrs and 2100hrs.
 Please bear these things in mind before making your plans too firm.

 Bus companies operating from the terminal include:

-There are two bus routes between Braga and the Gerês area, operating 4
+There are buses between Braga and Gerês, operating seven times a

 The stadium of SC Braga is within walking distance of the city centre, you will be pleased to know.
-It's about a mile (1.6km) outside on the northern edge.
-Local buses 05 and 22 go nearby; numbers 25 and 56 go not far away.
-As most games are in the evenings there will be no bus back, as local services finish around 9pm.
+It's about a mile (1.6km) outside, on the northern edge.
+Local bus routes 05 and 22 stop nearby.
+Additional buses are provided for matches.

 If you have any comments or updates for this page, I will be pleased to receive them by email.
 For more about Braga as a city, please see this article http://en.wikipedia.org/wiki/Braga